Vietnam.vn - Nền tảng quảng bá Việt Nam

 About 6% of GDP is spent on infrastructure – the highest level compared to other countries in the region.
 This is the budget source for projects such as Long Thanh International Airport as well as thousands of kilometers of new roads and deep-water seaports.

-The government also has a nearly $135 billion plan to reduce its reliance on coal and has been passing new laws at a rapid pace to boost the country's competitiveness, governance and social equity.
+The government also has a nearly $135 billion plan to reduce its dependence on coal and has been passing new laws at a rapid pace to boost the country's competitiveness, governance and social equity.

 The result is a growing tech manufacturing base supported by investment from South Korea, Singapore and China, as well as European companies securing their supply chains out of Asia.

-“Vietnam has moved from traditional manufacturing with a dirt floor, with companies looking for lower labor costs, to a more high-tech, specialized country with high-skilled manufacturing.
+“Vietnam has moved from traditional manufacturing with a dirt floor, with companies just looking for lower labor costs, to a more high-tech, specialized country with high-skilled manufacturing.
 These activities are bringing long-term value and are creating a larger economy,” said Troy Griffiths, Deputy Managing Director at Savills Vietnam.

 Ho Chi Minh City is a gateway for foreign investment.
 With an office occupancy rate of 92%, the city’s office market is vibrant, but there is a shortage of Grade A office space.
-Retail is also growing strongly thanks to abundant domestic demand, which is driving the modernization of traditional stores.
+Retail is also growing strongly thanks to abundant domestic demand, driving the modernization of traditional stores.

 Duy Quang